 Rev. W. H. Duff (1939 - 1945)

 Dr. Lawrence J. Pace, Jr. (1965 - 1996)

 Associate and music ministers have been Rev. Ralph Smith, Rev. Don Moore, Rev. Bobby Jones, Rev. Ronald Luck, Rev. Lynn Blue, Jr., Rev. David N. Crowe, Rev. Russell W. Cole.
-Rev. Parke Deans is currently serving as Minister of Music and Worship.
+Rev. Parke Deans is currently serving as Minister of Music and Worship since 2005.

 The church has a history of mission activities.
 For many years, the church has led the association in giving to the Lottie Moon and Annie Armstrong offerings.
 The Home Mission Board has recognized this church as a leader in giving to the Annie Armstrong offering.
 Three foreign missionaries have been called to service.
 Sixteen men and women have served as volunteer missionaries in overseas missions.
 Also, many members have served as volunteers in local, state and home missions.
 At least thirty members have attended seminary.
 Currently seventeen graduates are serving in various ministries.
 Hundreds of the young people have been involved in the Shalom Singers music ministry and mission trips.